Report shows how Islamic militants are destroying places of worship, schools and homes

 Boko Haram continues to attack Christian villages in Nigeria, murdering the inhabitants and kidnapping women and children.
 (Photo: AFP)

 At least 620 Christians have been killed in Nigeria by Islamic militants during the first five months of 2020, according to a new report.
-The report

 The report by the International Society for Civil Liberties & Rule of Law details how militant Fulani herdsmen and the Boko Haram have intensified their anti-Christian violence in the African country by destroying places of worship, schools and homes.